How to Redirect URLs on WordPress

 Set Up Recurring Redirect Audits

-Broken links and pages hurt your ranking.
-Redirecting is an easy way to avoid taking a hit to your rankings.
+Broken links and pages can harm your SEO.
+Redirecting is an easy way to prevent negative effects on your rankings.

-To schedule audits to run automatically, click on the “settings” icon in the top right of the Site Audit dashboard.
+To schedule automatic audits, click the gear icon in the top-right corner of the Site Audit dashboard.

 “settings” icon highlighted in the top right of the Site Audit dashboard